Sophie Wallas Rasmussen

 Catharine Du Bois Sherry

 Catharine is a lawyer and a professor at Brooklyn Law School teaching legal rhetoric and legal communication.
 She has been teaching lawyers and soon-to-be lawyers to communicate more effectively for over a decade.
 Catharine also consults on curriculum development and effective learning technique.
-Catharine is a mother of two children, one of which will be attending Bovina Montessori, and is a strong supporter of the local community with her husband Jake.
+Catharine is a mother of two children, alternates between her home in Brooklyn and the family house in Bovina, and is with her husband Jake a strong supporter of the local Delaware community.

 Tim Seldin is the President of the Montessori Foundation and Chair of the International Montessori Council.
 He is a noted Montessori teacher trainer, school consultant, and keynote speaker at scores of Montessori conferences around the world, including the Montessori Foundation’s annual international conference, which is held in Sarasota every November.